Indian Rice Pudding

 - 5 cups (1200 ml) whole milk

-- 1 tablespoon rice flour (optional, but recommended, not glutinous flour or use custard powder)
+- 1 tablespoon rice flour (optional, or custard powder dissolved in ½ cup water or milk)

 - 1 tablespoon ghee (optional, read notes to omit)